Logo of Pest Crews

 Why Termite Evaluations Are Essential in National City

 The warm, coastal environment of National City and the greater San Diego area creates an ideal habitat for termites.
 These insects work silently, often causing significant damage before a homeowner ever sees a sign.
 A professional termite check is your first line of defense, identifying active infestations, past damage, and conditions conducive to future problems.
-For those involved in real estate transactions, a formal Wood-Destroying Organism (WDO) inspection report is frequently a mandatory step in the escrow process1.
+For those involved in real estate transactions, a formal Wood-Destroying Organism (WDO) inspection report is frequently a mandatory step in the escrow process.
 Whether you're a prospective buyer, a long-time resident, or a business owner, scheduling regular termite examinations is a proactive measure for maintaining property value and safety.

 Types of Termites Found in Southern California